PILGRIM’S WAY FALKÖPING – GUDHEM

 The first part of the trail then continues on streets through the town of Falköping before making its way up the slopes of Mösseberg via broad paths and on over the mountain.
 Mösseberg offers fantastic countryside, outdoor activities and amazing views over the city and the surrounding landscape.
 There is also a viewing tower, a lake for swimming, playgrounds, a ski slope and a wildlife park.

 The Pilgrim’s Way brings you down from the mountain via a couple of kilometres of winding paths and the last five kilometres on the road, ending with a gentle downhill slope to Gudhem church and ruined convent.
 A 1 km detour to Cesarstugan in Östra Tunhem is well worth it for an excellent meal or coffee and cake.
 This former farmhouse also has an attractive exhibition with scenes from the past and wax mannequins depicting life in rural Sweden in the 1930s and 1940s.
+Check their website for opening hours!

 The Cistercian convent at Gudhem was an abbey founded in the 1160s.
 It enjoys a beautiful setting with views over the lake, Hornborgasjön.
 The ruins contain the 13th-century grave of Queen Katarina.
 Katarina donated much of her fortune to the convent, enabling the nuns to continue their work.
 Today there is a museum here with an abbey garden, the ruined abbey itself and Gudhem parish church.